Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

 a fancier layout if you like, but you must still submit a plain-text Google Doc to us through Jobberwocky for review.
 Just include a link to the formatted PDF.

-Stick to one page for your FANCY resume.
-Margins on the FANCY can be no lower than .5 For FONTS:
-   Fancy:  Good "google" accepted fonts no smaller than 9-10 pt.
-   ATS:  Arial, Garamond, Times New Roman 10-11 pt font.
+Stick to one page for a PARSEABLE resume.
+If you want to use a fancier resume template from a source like Etsy, only send the fancy resume when you are reaching out directly to a person.
+Otherwise, for most purposes you will want to use a parseable resume with simple font and typically around 9-12 point size depending on the readability of the resume.

 ## Create your resume with one of our formatted templates.
 Make sure to have a plain text document for yourself.